Amigoliath/Slidikins-Strenuous-Skyrim/README.md

 - Tougher Equipment Acquisition : Higher tier items are rarer to find and will likely need to be crafted or commissioned.
 In addition, gear quality degrades with use if not maintained through tempering.
 If you’re not trained in the crafting skills, you can commission what you need through Honed Metal, but even then some things may be out of reach.
 - Preparedness Rewarded : The lack of natural health regen will dwindle supplies if you’re hurt frequently, forcing you to retreat.
 Long fights are not your friend.
 Bringing the right tools for the job, along with accounting for Resistances and Weaknesses, will go a long way towards preventing stalls in your adventures.

+## 1.1 Initial Setup

+### SSS Profile
+- Open the **Profile** settings in MO2 (Tools » Profiles or CTRL+P).
+- The **The Phoenix Flavour** profile will be selected automatically (assuming you just finished installing it).
+- Click **Copy** to set up a new profile based on **The Phoenix Flavour**.
+- Enter **Slidikins' Strenuous Skyrim** as the name.
+- Select your new profile in the list.
+- Click Close to exit the settings.
+- In the profile list below the top left menu in MO2, select your new profile to switch to it.
+> This new profile is separate from your TPF install.
+It uses its own directory for INIs and save files.
+This will allow you to switch back to TPF whenever you'd like.

 # 2. Compatibility Notes
-Through plenty of testing and tweaking, these mods work together perfectly if installed in the order given by TPF.
-If you simply install these mods and run LOOT, **you will not have a good time**.
-The Conflict Resolution plugin given by TPF handles all the conflicts that occur with the prescribed load order.
-The mods I’ve added afterwards create no additional conflicts if they are placed at the end of their respective sections, and my included loadorder.txt will make sure plugins are in the correct place as well.

-Learn from [this video](https://youtu.be/LyDpP96LRmA) on how to handle mod conflicts for yourself.
-Doing so will greatly enhance your modding experience overall and allow you to tinker your game to suit your own needs.
+In order to turn TPF into SSS:SE, you’ll need to **deactivate** the mods I do not use (marked at the top of each section), then place the new mods into a **new separator underneath the TPF one**.
+For example, for the Gameplay Overhauls section, create a separator called `Gameplay Overhauls - SSS`, change its color to something that sticks out, and place it under `Gameplay Overhauls` and its mods.

+The provided `loadorder.txt` and **Conflict Resolution Patch** in the Finalization section assumes that this method is followed for each modified section.

 ## 2.1 TPF-X Addons

-With the release of TPF 4.5, Phoenix is now offering several “add on” modules to the modlist.
+With the release of TPF 4.5, Phoenix now offers several “addon” modules.
 These are entirely optional modules that can enhance TPF in different ways.
 I’ve jotted some quick notes on how I feel about each section in case you were wondering, but ultimately they should all be compatible with the mods chosen in SSS:SE.
 Install any TPF-X mod that you like, just mind the instructions provided by Phoenix.

+**Note:** Modules that are not included in the `loadorder.txt` will need to be placed manually after finishing the guide.

 ### [Interface](https://thephoenixflavour.com/tpf-x/installation/interface/)
 **Notes:** This section contains a number of mods I explicitly chose to exclude from SSS:SE and therefore doesn’t fit the intended UI of this fork.
-**Compatibility:** Should be compatible but goes against the spirit of this Addon.
+**Compatibility:** Compatible, but not recommended for this guide.

 ### [Gameplay Tweaks](https://thephoenixflavour.com/tpf-x/installation/gameplay-tweaks/)
 **Notes:** I like the combat as it is in base TPF so I skipped this one.
 These mods don’t go against the design of SSS:SE, but they don’t enhance it either.
-**Compatibility:** Should be compatible
+**Compatibility:** Compatible, will lower the difficulty of the game.

 ### [New Gear](https://thephoenixflavour.com/tpf-x/installation/new-gear/)
 **Notes:** In the past I was adamant against adding new gear but Phoenix is pretty selective on what she adds.
 I trust her judgement so I’ve added it for now.
-**Compatibility:** Compatible, included in loadorder.txt
+**Compatibility:** Compatible, recommended and included in `loadorder.txt`.

 ### [New Companions](https://thephoenixflavour.com/tpf-x/installation/new-companions/)
 **Notes:** I don’t like adding companions to my game.
 Inigo and Lucien won’t ruin the balance of SSS:SE, but they will spoil you when it comes to followers.
-**Compatibility:** Should be compatible
+**Compatibility:** Compatible.

 ### [Player Homes](https://thephoenixflavour.com/tpf-x/installation/player-homes/)
 **Notes:** Similar to the Companions above, Elianora’s homes tend to outshine the vanilla selection.
 For that reason I don’t add them, but you’re welcome to.
-**Compatibility:** Should be compatible
+**Compatibility:** Compatible.

 ### [New Music](https://thephoenixflavour.com/tpf-x/installation/new-music/)
 **Notes:** If you’re tired of the soundtrack, this is a good way to add more variety to the game.
 Most, if not all of it, fits in with the existing themes.
 This used to be in TPF, so I’ve kept it in my order.
-**Compatibility:** Compatible, included in loadorder.txt
+**Compatibility:** Compatible, recommended and included in `loadorder.txt`.

 ### [Miscellaneous](https://thephoenixflavour.com/tpf-x/installation/miscellaneous/)
 **Notes:** These mods are entirely up to you.
 I saw no reason to add any of them to my game but your preference may be different.
-**Compatibility:** Should be compatible
+**Compatibility:** Possibly incompatible with Apothecary's additions.

 ### [AllGud](https://thephoenixflavour.com/tpf-x/installation/allgud/)
 **Notes:** If you want favorited items to be visible, this is what you need.
 Otherwise, Simple Dual Sheath is fine for adding left-handed sheaths to characters.
 This also used to be in TPF.
-**Compatibility:** Compatible
+**Compatibility:** Compatible.

 # 3. Mod List
-In order to turn TPF into SSS:SE, you’ll need to disable the mods I do not use, then place the new mod folders into a **new separator underneath the TPF one**.
-For example, for the Gameplay Overhauls section, create a separator called `Gameplay Overhauls - SSS`, change its color to something that sticks out, and place it under `Gameplay Overhauls`.

 ## 3.1 Essential Mods
 I use all of the mods listed in [TPF’s corresponding section](https://thephoenixflavour.com/tpf/mod-installation/essential-mods/).